pdrobny/Term_Deposit_Marketing/README.md

 Data Visualation: Visualizations for exploratory data analysis intially performed using seaborn and matplotlib in python.
 Tableau was later used to produce visualization from the source data.

-Predictive Model Evaluation and Selection:  The primary focus is to predict if a customer will subsribe.
+Predictive Model Evaluation and Selection:  The primary focus is to predict if a customer will subscribe.
 For the predictive model on the customer info features will be used.
 EDA shows the dataset is highly unbalanced with only 7.2% of customer subscribing and will need rebalancing.
 The rebalancing methods evaluated are random under sampler (RUS), SMOTE-ENN, and SMOTE-Tomek.
 For each rebalancing method pycaret was used evaluate various classifer methods.
 These models were evaluated for highest F1 score to find a balance between precision and recall.

 Final Model Training:  Optuna was used to optimize the hyperparameters for the Extra Trees classifier on SMOTE-ENN rebalanced data.